Yasser Marta

 Yasser Marta (born July 28, 1996) is a Filipino actor, singer and model.
 He was one of the members of GMA’s all-male group One Up.

 Personal life

 Marta was born in Las Piñas to a Filipino mom and Portuguese father.
 He studies at Lyceum of the Philippines University.
-He started showbiz when he joined Eat Bulaga’s segment, Spogify.
-He then bagged minor roles in GMA Network shows and became part of GMA’s boyband, One Up.
+He started showbiz when he joined Eat Bulaga’s segment, Spogify, then bagged minor roles in GMA Network shows and became part of GMA’s boyband, One Up.

 In 2025, he also invested into his dream house and farm.

 Business

-Marta invested in his business YM Automart, he is responsible for the operation and communication.
-During pandemic, he was into buying and selling vintage cars.
+Marta invested in his business YM Automart, where he is responsible for operations and communications.
+During the COVID-19 pandemic, he was into buying and selling vintage cars.